reconbot/we-live-in-memory/slides.md

 # Edges Hexastore

-- 6 big Sorted Sets with each edge in 6 orderings
+- 6 big Sorted Sets one for each ordering
 - 4 bytes === 32bit GUID
 - 4 bytes === sha256(predicate).slice(0, 4)
 - 12 Byte Binary packed key `SSSSPPPPOOOO`
+- Binary Packing saved 70% of memory
 - still use `zrangebylex` to searching the members

 ---